mikeshardmind/bg3modding/readme.md

 All playtesting will be done in an environment intended to be more difficult than a non-single save honor mode run.

-The goal is for all changes to make the game feel more good without making any strategy become a new outlier, in either direction, strong or weak.
+The goal is for all changes to make the game and character progression specifically feel nicer without making any strategy become a new outlier, in either direction, strong or weak.

-Many changes may move existing stragies more toward the norm.
+Many changes may move existing strategies more toward the norm.

-Strategies that are specifically exploits (vendor scams) may be invalidated without the same level of consideration.
+Strategies that are specifically exploits (ie. vendor scams) may be invalidated without the same level of consideration.

 It is okay if different strategies peak at different content levels.